 These Hogan selection tools provide robust data for use in many contexts, including selection of specific team members for special projects or promotions, and finding best-match candidates for your organisational environment and culture.

 Overall, the Hogan suite of tools allows you to improve organisational functioning through a more accurate understanding of your personnel, and better, data-driven decision-making.
 Beyond selection, the assessments open a clear path towards enhanced development and leadership-building.

 For one, the tools can help you develop yourself first as a leader, giving you deeper insight into your own ‘reputation’.
 With this strategic ‘self-awareness’, you can personally thrive and set the stage for your organisation’s growth.
 The tools can also be used to heighten self-awareness and other virtues in high-potential team members.

 "When it comes to leadership, we believe who you are determines how you lead, which informs how your team performs, which ultimately determines whether the whole organisation meets and exceeds goals", says Rachael Stott, Winsborough Strategic Relationships director.
 "Using Hogan assessments, you can learn which qualities in yourself to foster and which ones to address through development, to break past achievement barriers."

 "The data gathered from Hogan assessments, all things considered, can be turned into a roadmap for optimising talent development, selection, assessment and leadership.
 And as we’ve consistently seen, this yields successful teams, dynamic leaders, and thriving organisations."

-Additionally, you may download our short eBook, ‘Why Personality?’, which explains how the assessments help in hiring, development and leadership enrichment.
+To learn more you might like to download the 'Why Personality?" ebook here, which explains how the assessments help in hiring, development and leadership enrichment.